Unboxed-Software/solana-course/content/token22-metadata.md

 ## Metadata extension:

 The `metadata` extension is an exciting addition to the Token Extension Program.
-This extension allows us to store the metadata directly _in_ the mint itself!
+This extension allows us to store the metadata directly *in* the mint itself!
 This eliminates the need for a separate account, greatly simplifying the handling of metadata.

-Note that the `metadata` extension should work directly with the `metadata-pointer` extension.
+Note that the `metadata` extension works directly with the `metadata-pointer` extension.
 During mint creation, you should also add the `metadata-pointer` extension, pointed at the mint itself.
 Check out the [Solana Token Extension Program docs](https://spl.solana.com/token-2022/extensions#metadata)

 The added fields and functions in the metadata extension follow the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface)